Pool safety

 Supervise

-In the case of a drowning, call Triple Zero (000) and start CPR.
-CPR involves chest compressions and mouth-to-mouth (rescue breaths) that help circulate blood and oxygen in the body.
 This can help keep the brain and vital organs alive.
-It's a skill that everyone should learn - you don't need to be a health professional to do it.
+It's a skill that everyone should learn.
+You don’t have to be a health professional to do it

-In Australia, the law requires you to have a CPR sign displayed near the pool.
+In Australia, the law requires a CPR sign displayed near the pool.
 The sign must be in good condition and easily read from 3 metres away.

 The knowledge and skills you learn may SAVE a LIFE.
 Remember, ANY attempt at CPR is better than no attempt.